chapel-lang/chapel/doc/users-guide/base/constParam.rst

-Despite this restriction, Chapel knows how to perform certain compile-time computations on ``param`` values, permitting them to be initialized using more complex expressions than simple literal values:
+Despite this restriction, Chapel knows how to perform certain compile-time computations on ``param`` values, permitting them to be initialized using expressions other than simple literal values:

 .. literalinclude:: examples/users-guide/base/constParam.chpl
   :language: chapel